cloudera/flink-tutorials/flink-simple-tutorial/README.md

 A simple JUnit test was written to verify our core application logic.
 The test is implemented in the `HeapMonitorPipelineTest` and should be regarded as an integration test of the application flow.
 Even though this pipeline is very simple we can later use the same idea to test more complex application flows.

 Our test mimics our application main class with only minor differences:
-1. We create the `StreamExecutionEnvironment` the same ways
+1. We create the `StreamExecutionEnvironment` in the same way
 2. Instead of using our source implementation we will use the `env.fromElements(..)` method to pre-populate a `DataStream` with some testing data.
 3. We feed this data to our static data processing logic like before.
 4. Instead of writing the output anywhere we verify the correctness once the pipeline finished.